top of page

 POST SUBMISSION REQUIREMENTS:

 Entrants will be informed of their acceptance into the competition or conference within two weeks of the submission deadline.
 Successful participants will be expected to register for the conference upon notification of their acceptance.
-Students will receive follow up emails from the judging coordinator with additional instructions and deadlines.
-Failure to respond to these emails promptly and/or follow all instructions will also reduce the student’s score in the competition and may affect their continued acceptance in the competition.
+Students and general submitters will receive follow up emails from OPMC with additional instructions and deadlines.
+Failure to follow all instructions will also reduce the student’s score in the competition and may affect their continued acceptance in the competition.

 ORAL PRESENTATION FORMAT AND INSTRUCTIONS: